mark-grabowski/blouch-project/README.md

 Bayesian Linear Ornstein-Uhlenbeck models for Comparative Hypotheses (BLOUCH) fits adaptive models of continuous trait evolution in a Bayesian framework based on categorical or continuous predictors, and incorporates measurement error.
 Blouch can also make phylogenetically informed predictions of known or unknown traits from any clade, given a dataset of comparative measurements and a phylogeny including the taxa of interest.

 # Getting Started
-If you are just getting started with bayesplot we recommend starting with the tutorial vignettes, the examples throughout the package documentation, and the paper Visualization in Bayesian workflow:
+If you are just getting started with blouch I recommend starting with the tutorial vignettes available on the package website.
+Blouch is based on an article currently in review:

 + Grabowski, M (in review).
 Bayesian Linear Ornstein-Uhlenbeck models for Comparative Hypotheses (BLOUCH). (arXiv preprint, code on GitHub)